Alif Institute hopes to connect humanity through the power of arts and culture

 In March 2003, the two organizations, Alif Institute and AAFG, agreed to join their efforts and purchase the identified property as the site of the future Alif Institute.
 Consequently, Alif Institute, inc. was dissolved, and AAFG, Inc. completely adopted the Alif Institute project.

-- Expansion of the Arabic language program.
+- Expansion of the Arabic language program

-- Annual Atlanta Arab Festival
+- Atlanta Arab Festival

-- Addition of one new classroom space.
+- The addition of a new classroom

-- Completion of the New Event Room.
+- Completion of the Event Room

-- Hiring of permanent staff.
+- The hiring of permanent staff